-Evaluation for Epilepsy Surgery (Presurgical Evaluation)
+Evaluation for Epilepsy Surgery

 Diagnostic EMU Evaluation – We need to determine first whether or not your typical spells/events are truly epileptic seizures and if they are the right types of seizures for the epilepsy surgery.

-MRI of Brain – High resolution MRI is performed to evaluate any structural abnormalities or lesions which may be responsible for seizure foci.
+MRI of Brain – High resolution MRI is performed to evaluate any structural abnormalities or lesions, which may be responsible for seizure foci.

 WADA Test and Angiogram – The WADA test is named after Dr. Juhn Wada.
 The test is conducted while the patient is awake.
 A barbiturate or other anesthetic medication is introduced into one of the internal carotid arteries via angiogram.
 The drug is injected into one hemisphere at a time in order to shut down temporarily any language and/or memory function in that hemisphere.
-The patient is engaged in a series of language and memory related tests to understand which hemisphere support these functions.
+The patient is engaged in a series of language and memory-related tests to understand which hemisphere support these functions.

 MEG – Magnetoencephalogram (MEG) is a record of magnetic fields, measured outside the head, produced by electrical activity within the brain.
 The magnetic fields are produced by the same underlying electrical changes that give rise to the electroencephalogram (EEG).
 This technique is also used for mapping brain activity.

 Video-EEG monitoring helps us pinpoint the starting point of the seizures within a few millimeter radiuses.
-It also helps us learn if the seizures are coming from more than one area of the brain.
-During this invasive evaluation, we may perform the brain mapping with electrocorticography and stimulation which can tell us if the seizure focus has any important function such as controlling language, movement, or vision.
+This evaluation also helps us to know if the seizures are coming from more than one area of the brain.
+In addition, we may also perform brain mapping with electrocorticography and stimulation, which can tell us if the seizure focus has any important function such as controlling language, movement, or vision.